 We are a professional viola da gamba ensemble, historically informed and performing in the 21st century.

-Our repertoire reaches from 16th century fantasies via Johann Sebastian Bach to Minimal Music from Steve Reich and Lee Santana, and compositions by John Cage.
+Our repertoire reaches from 16th century fantasies via Johann Sebastian Bach to Minimal Music and compositions by John Cage.

 Electronic processing, spatialisation, audio-visual installations, bicycle interaction.